katayose25/KOKUAI/README.md

-# KokuAI Disaster Medicine Demo
+# KOKUAI Disaster Medicine Demo

 KokuAI is a hackathon prototype for disaster-medical triage support.
 It provides a local web application for audio transcription, clinical prompt extraction, chart drafting, and rule-based triage support.